nikhgupta/proxy_checker/README.md

 the request was made, `response` is the response object received from the judge, and `time` is the time taken (in ms) for the request to complete.

+The block should validate the responses returned by the Proxy Judges, and return `true` when the validation passes.
+If the block returns `false`, next url from the `ProxyChecker.config.judge_urls` is tried to validate the proxy.

 ```ruby
 ProxyChecker.configure do |config|